colonelpanic8/okcupyd/docs/getting_started.rst

 Another subtlety of the :class:`~okcupyd.util.fetchable.Fetchable` class is that its instances cache its contained results.
-This means that for the second iteration over :attr:`okcupyd.profile.Profile.questions` in the example below does not result in any http requests:
+This means that the second iteration over :attr:`okcupyd.profile.Profile.questions` in the example below does not result in any http requests: